 Oulton Broad adjoins Lowestoft – from the spring you can even take a water taxi between the two – and the broad itself is the third largest in the Broads National Park.
 The Suffolk Wildlife Trust’s Carlton and Oulton Marshes Nature Reserve (open all year) is close by for wildlife discovery and in Broad House in Nicholas Everitt Park, close to the broad, you’ll find Lowestoft Museum, probably best known for its important collection of 18th-century Lowestoft Porcelain.
+Whilst you're in the area, pay a visit to the Waveney River Centre at Burgh St Peter where you can hire a day boat, canoe or kayak (or relax with some good food and drink at the Waveney Inn if that's more your thing!).
 For activities out on the broad from the spring, try Oulton Broad Water Sports Centre.
 If you’re interested in boatbuilding you’ve come to the right place with the International Boatbuilding Training College close at hand.
 Even if you don’t see yourself as a boatbuilder, find out about the replica medieval Chet boat and its role in the Water, Mills & Marshes project.

 Lowestoft in the morning is the first place in Great Britain to see the sun rise.
 And as those rays drench the seaside in that gold tinted colour (that only holidays seem to have), it’s worth knowing how many wonderful things there are to do in this unique ‘Broads meets beach’ location.
 Lowestoft was a popular Victorian holidaying spot and has some great period features to enjoy.
 Whether you fancy taking in the Victorian Kensington Gardens on the seafront, gallivanting about the zoo or would rather listen to the royal philharmonic orchestra which often frequents the Marina Theatre, you will never be short of something to see or do in Lowestoft.
 There’s also a theme park and a blue flag beach for winter walks.